All Training Courses

 Introduction to Telecoms Regulation

-An introduction to all aspects of telecoms regulation.
-It explains three different types of regulation and how they impact the structure of the industry, services offered, competitive environment, prices and consumer choice and protection.
+This 1-day course on Introduction to Telecoms Regulation covers all aspects of regulation in the telecommunications industry.
+Participants will gain an understanding of the three different types of regulation and how they impact the industry's structure, services offered, competitive environment, prices, and consumer choice and protection.
+By attending this course, participants will gain insights into the key regulatory frameworks governing the telecommunications sector and how to navigate them effectively.
+Course contents include an introduction to regulation, regulation for competition, licensing and authorization, spectrum regulation, and consumer protection.
+By the end of the course, participants will have a comprehensive understanding of the regulatory landscape in the telecommunications industry and how to ensure compliance while maximizing business opportunities.
 Who Would Benefit Anyone involved in business decisions working in a firm which is subject to regulation or competition law constraints including finance, pricing, and sales & marketing teams.
 Course Contents Introduction Regulation for Competition Licensing and Authorisation Spectrum Regulation Consumer Protection

 POA: Private Course